zdrummon/RetributionOnline/README.md

 - [ ] make a feature todo list
 - [ ] apple juice
 - [ ] take pictures for the md file
+- [x] add directional facting and keyboard controls
+- [ ] add database using for the player movement to access in gameHandler.moveGameBoard to fill edge data

  ### notes
 filler text until we add notes - just put pretty thoughts here